JCPTrevillian/JCPTrevillian/README.md

   <br>

   During the pandemic I decided to take a leap of faith and bet on myself.
-While I loved helping others in dentristry - I also love building/creating things.
+While I loved helping others in dentistry - I also love building/creating things.
 I love Data.
 Data was something I took the initiative to leverage in my Dental roles so I decided to explore Data by completing the Google Data Analytics Professional Certification.
 That did not satisfy my love for creating/building things so I considered software engineering.
 I heard about the APP partnership